lukemckinstry/big-geospatial-data/09_buildingblock_viz.md

 This week we are going to talk about using Github and publish your webpage online.
 We have already created interactive choropleth map using localhost, but our webpage is not publicly accessible yet.
 After this week, we will be able to publish it through github and every other people can see your geoviz.
 You will be able to visualize half-million building blocks in Philadelphia through Mapbox and host your webpage on Github

+> WARNINGS: This exercise needs review.
+There is a significant amount of data preparation which delays getting to the interesting part, which is using MapBox Studio to style a map and making the end result publicly available via GitHub Pages.
+The spatial join necessary to complete this lab takes 5-11 seconds to process in Python, or 1-2 months for the half million blocks.
+It should not be attempted.
+See the CHANGELOG for more information.

 ## 1. Prepare the data

 ### 1.1 Download the datasets